mamuso/acts_as_unvlogable/README.markdown

         script/plugin install git://github.com/mamuso/acts_as_unvlogable.git

 2. Optionally you can create the `config/unvlogable.yml` to store keys for the different services.
-You have in the plugin a [sample file](http://github.com/mamuso/acts_as_unvlogable/tree/master/unvlogable_sample.yml)
+You have in the plugin a [sample file](http://github.com/mamuso/acts_as_unvlogable/tree/master/unvlogable_sample.yml).
+At this moment you only need specify keys for youtube and flickr.

 Use it!